David Fairbairn (politician): Ambassador to the Netherlands

 From 1977 to 1980, Fairbairn was Australia's Ambassador to the Netherlands.
 Media reported that the posting "deeply perturbed" staff of the Department of Foreign Affairs, which came at a time when the department was being forced to reduce its overseas representation significantly.

 Personal life

 In 1945, Fairbairn married Ruth Harrison.
 She had one daughter with her first husband, who had been killed in World War II.
-They had two another daughters together.
+They had another two daughters together.

 Fairbairn died in Woden Valley Hospital in Canberra on 1 June 1994, aged 77.

 Honours

 Fairbairn was awarded a Distinguished Flying Cross in 1944, and made a Knight Commander of the Order of the British Empire in 1977.